 Adding the Certificate to iOS Devices

-- First, send the Charles Proxy SSL Proxying Certificate to an email address that has already been added to your iOS device’s Mail app
+- First, send the certificate to an email address that has already been added to your iOS device’s Mail app

 - Next, launch the Mail app on your device and open the email with the Charles Proxy attachment